-Problem 4.20.
+Problem 4.22.
 Conic Sections In the margin we show the shape of conic sections for different eccentricity ε . - a) Show that all conic sections intersect the \hat{y} axis at ± 1 . - b) Show that the conic sections intersect the \hat{x} axis at $-1/(\epsilon \pm 1)$.
-Where are these points located for different conic sections? - c) In the proof of Theorem 4.4 we found two different solutions R{\pm} for the radius.
-Which one did you sketch in your plots c)-e)?
-What about the other solution? - d) How does Equation (4.9.1) look like after introducing the dimensionless units adopted in Figures 4.13 and 4.14?
-Write down the solution of the EOM in dimensionless units. - e) Find an alternative choice of the length scale such that all trajectories intersect the x-axis at the potion -1, and prepare the corresponding plot of the trajectory shapes in the (x, y)-plane.
-4.10 Problems 4.10.1 Rehearsing Concepts Problem 4.21.
-Maximum distance of flight.

-There is a well-known rule that one should through a ball at an angle of roughly $\theta = \pi/4$ to achieve a maximum width. - a) Solve the equation of motion of the ball thrown in x direction with another velocity component in vertical z direction.
+Where are these points located for different conic sections? - c) How does Equation (4.9.1) look like after introducing the dimensionless units adopted in Figures 4.15 and 4.16?
+Write down the solution of the EOM in dimensionless units. - d) Find an alternative choice of the length scale such that all trajectories intersect the x-axis at the potion -1, and prepare the corresponding plot of the trajectory shapes in the (x, y)-plane.
+4.10 Problems 4.10.1 Rehearsing Concepts Problem 4.23.
+Maximum distance of flight There is a well-known rule that one should through a ball at an angle of roughly $\theta = \pi/4$ to achieve a maximum width. - a) Solve the equation of motion of the ball thrown in x direction with another velocity component in vertical z direction.
 Do not consider friction in this discussion, and verify that the ball will then proceeds on a parabolic trajectory in the (x, z) plane. - b) Well-trained shot put pushers push the put with an initial angle substantially smaller than $\pi/4$, i.e., they provide more forward than upward thrust.
-Verify that this is a good idea when the height H of the release point of the trajectory over the ground is noticeable as compared to the length L between the release point and touchdown, i.e. when H/L is not small. \diamond What is the optimum choice of θ for the shot put?
+Verify that this is a good idea when the height H of the release point of the trajectory over the ground is noticeable as compared to the length L between the release point and touchdown, i.e. when H/L is not small.
+Solution What is the optimum choice of θ for the shot put?

-Consider now friction:
+c) Consider now friction: